 I mean, we’ve done — obviously, as all companies are doing right now, done a systematic review of our supply chain in light of the COVID-19 epidemic, and we are in a very good position.
 We don’t see any implication for our commercial or clinical products.
 Most of our — we do no drug substance manufacturing or drug product manufacturing in China.
 And we do that in either the U.S. or in Europe as a company.
 And we have no — we have sufficient inventory of all of our commercial products as well as clinical development programs as well.
-So there’s no supply chain implications.
+So there are no supply chain implications.
 Now turning to specific markets and where there might be issues, thus we can talk about Japan.
 Japan is a big market for us.
-It probably will exit 2020 as our second largest market.
+It probably will exit 2020 as our second-largest market.
 So far, we haven’t seen any implication of the COVID-19 epidemic in Japan.

 Question – Ritu Subhalaksmi Baral: On demand?